rizardrenanda/Abnormal-Colon-Image-Segmentation/README.md

 # Colon-Image-Segmentation-
-Segmentation scheme to differentiate normal and abnormal colon cells
+Segmentation scheme with naive bayes and random forest to differentiate normal and abnormal colon cells